-Since inception, FF has incurred cumulative losses from operations, negative cash flows from operating activities and had an accumulated deficit of \$3,078 million and \$2,908 million as of March 31, 2022 and December 31, 2021, respectively.
-In addition, FF had working capital (deficit) (being the extent to which total consolidated current liabilities exceeds total consolidated current assets less restricted cash) of \$98 million, \$288 million and \$(835) million as of March 31, 2022, December 31, 2021 and 2020, respectively.
-Although FF settled the majority of all of its existing debt in either equity or cash upon consummation of the Business Combination and paid off certain other indebtedness with the proceeds of the Business Combination, FF may incur additional indebtedness from time to time to support its operations.
+Since inception, FF has incurred cumulative losses from operations, negative cash flows from operating activities and had an accumulated deficit of \$2,908 million as of December 31, 2021.
+In addition, FF had working capital (deficit) (being the extent to which total consolidated current liabilities exceeds total consolidated current assets less restricted cash) of \$288 million and \$(835) million as of December 31, 2021 and 2020.
+Although FF settled the majority of all of its existing debt in either equity or cash upon consummation of the Business Combination, and paid off certain other indebtedness with the proceeds of the Business Combination, FF may incur additional indebtedness from time to time to support its operations.
 If FF incurs additional debt, the risks it faces as a result of indebtedness and leverage could intensify.
 The incurrence of any additional debt could:

-- limit FF's ability to satisfy obligations under certain debt instruments, to the extent there are any; - cause FF to seek bankruptcy protection or enter into other insolvency proceedings in the event FF is not able to renew or refinance any existing indebtedness as it becomes due; - increase FF's vulnerability to adverse general economic and industry conditions;

-- require FF to dedicate a substantial portion of cash flow from operations to servicing and repaying indebtedness, thereby reducing the availability of cash flow to fund its working capital, capital expenditures, and other general corporate purposes; - increase its exposure to interest rate and exchange rate fluctuations; - limit its ability to borrow additional funds and impose additional financial and other restrictions on FF, including limitations on declaring dividends; and - increase the cost of additional financing.
+- limit FF's ability to satisfy obligations under certain debt instruments, to the extent there are any; - cause FF to seek bankruptcy protection or enter into other insolvency proceedings in the event FF is not able to renew or refinance any existing indebtedness as it becomes due; - increase FF's vulnerability to adverse general economic and industry conditions; - require FF to dedicate a substantial portion of cash flow from operations to servicing and repaying indebtedness, thereby reducing the availability of cash flow to fund its working capital, capital expenditures, and other general corporate purposes; - increase its exposure to interest rate and exchange rate fluctuations; - limit its ability to borrow additional funds and impose additional financial and other restrictions on FF, including limitations on declaring dividends; and - increase the cost of additional financing.